 Monday, January 16, 2023

-Plant-Based Recipe - Lemony Tuscan Escarole Soup
+Plant-Based Recipe - Lemony Escarole & Cannellini Beans Soup

 Escarole

-Lemony Tuscan Escarole Soup
+Lemony Escarole & Cannellini Beans Soup

 Ingredients (Serving size 4)

-4 Cups chopped escarole
+4 Cups chopped escarole (washed & drained)

 1 Medium shallot minced